cmark0v/linux_hax/linuxhax.rst

 #do stuff, write code
 git add stuff
 git commit -m"new stuff"
-git push #- upload it to the remove server
+git push #- upload it to the remote
 #keep doing stuff, eventually ready to merge
 git checkout master
-git pull #-make sure its up todate git merge mybranchname
+git pull #-make sure its up to date git merge mybranchname
 #now if theres conflicts, you make sure it works, correct them.
-#you can checkout a file from master by "git checkout <branch> <file>" to overwrite your version with one from another branch
+#you can checkout a file from master by "git checkout <branch> <file>" to overwrite your ephemeral version(what you are editing in your environment) with one from a specific branch. add and commit as needed to resolve conflicts
 git push
 git branch -d mybranchname #delete the branch that you merged in, keep it from cluttering repo

-git is very user friendly for a command line interface, gives useful messages but remember to push after you merge, push and pull and clone are remote commands. commit, checkout, merge, etc, are local manipulation and interfacing with the underlying repo datastructure that is entirely local.
-Git can be useful without a remote, just to track progress and allow you to undo things if you mess up your code. noobs and people in the past that didnt have version control used to keep many copies of their code.
+git is very user friendly for a command line interface, gives useful messages and walks you through mnany processes but remember to push after you merge, push and pull and clone are remote commands. commit, checkout, merge, etc, are local manipulation and interfacing with the underlying repo data structure that is entirely local, and entirely what git actually contributes as a software(version control). network communications with the remote are done with ssh or other protocols separate from git.
+Git is useful without a remote, just to track progress and allow you to undo things if you mess up your code. noobs and people in the past that didnt have version control used to keep many copies of their code.
+This is inefficient and dangerous and sloppy.
+Cause of many tears, and something I am sure the suicide hotline operators are quite familiar with.

 docker